 “Okay.
 Maybe that.
 Or what if we gave him something that would distract him until we were out?”
 Septimus asked.
 “A big sacrifice, and then we bolt.
 It might make him stronger but if we weren’t there, he wouldn’t be able to wake up through you.
 Then we’d be safe and have time to plan until—when do you have to come back again?”

 “The darkest night of the year,” Sweet said.
-When I was conceived.
+When I was born.
 He’s only strong enough to call me those two nights.
 Right now, anyway.

 “So it’s an option.
 Especially if we can come up with something that’s not an offering, not really a sacrifice, but which he has to take.
 Let’s table it and keep thinking, though.”

 Sweet nodded again.
 His hand squeezed in Septimus’s, tight and nervous.

 “Again: We know that he woke up because of a sacrifice, but the wrong thing was sacrificed, so it was weaker.
 It wanted a heart like yours—presumably not actually yours, though, since I guess it’d have to have been before your conception.”
 Septimus wondered briefly what happened to that heart, but it was a useless thought here and he dismissed it.
 “Like you said, the wrong sacrifice was still a sacrifice to him, so it gave him power.
 But: Five thought Seven could make a sacrifice to himself by eating the heart, and that it’d wreck their chances to wake him.
 So the same things that could be sacrificed to him could be sacrificed to something else to give that other thing power.
 Even to a human being like Seven, though I don’t know what it would have done to him.”

 Another nod, though less certain.
 I wasn’t there.
 I don’t know.